 How much is a VR headset?

-A quality VR headset is relatively expensive.
+A quality set of virtual reality goggles are relatively expensive.
 If you’re serious about VR gaming, plan to spend around $200 – $500 on a good VR headset.

 There are lots of cheaper versions out there, but their performance leaves much to be desired.
 Lower quality VR goggles are not always compatible with certain systems and games, and will provide lower quality visuals.